I. Very short answer type questions:

 17. Differentiate the roasting and calcination process.
 Giving one example of each.

 Ans.
 The metallic ores are converted into oxides by heating strongly in the presence of excess air.
-This process is known as roasting
+This process is known as roasting.

 The carbonate ores are changed into oxides by heating strongly in limited air.
 This process is known as calcination.
 The chemical reaction that takes place during roasting and calcination of zinc ores can be shown as follows –